GLagunas-Robles/GLagunas-Robles.github.io/_pages/research.md

 **Sex chromosome evolution**

-Recently, my collaborators and I documented the variant sex chromosomes in what is typically regarded as a static and stable sex chromosome system, the mammal X and Y. In our recent review on variant sex chromosomes in mammals <a href="https://doi.org/10.1093/jhered/esae031" target="_blank" rel="noopener noreferrer">(Hughes, Lagunas-Robles, & Campbell 2024, _Journal of Heredity_)</a>, we show that variant sex chromosomes are abundant based on published karyotype data.
+Recently, my collaborators and I documented the variant sex chromosomes in what is typically regarded as a static and stable sex chromosome system, the mammal X and Y. In our recent review on variant sex chromosomes in mammals <a href="https://doi.org/10.1093/jhered/esae031" target="_blank" rel="noopener noreferrer">(Hughes, Lagunas-Robles, & Campbell 2024)</a>, we show that variant sex chromosomes are abundant based on published karyotype data.
 We also discuss the role of genomic and sexual conflict in the evolution of variant sex chromosome systems.

 <img src="../images/Fig1_JHeredity_Hughes2024.jpeg" alt="drawing" width="750"/>

-_Figure1 from <a href="https://doi.org/10.1093/jhered/esae031" target="_blank" rel="noopener noreferrer">(Hughes, Lagunas-Robles, & Campbell 2024)</a>: Family level phylogeny of Mammalia: Families with species having variant sex chromosomes in purple.
+_Figure1 from <a href="https://doi.org/10.1093/jhered/esae031" target="_blank" rel="noopener noreferrer">(Hughes, Lagunas-Robles, & Campbell 2024, _Journal of Heredity_)</a>: Family level phylogeny of Mammalia: Families with species having variant sex chromosomes in purple.
 Monotremes in blue.
 The key has the sex chromosome system categories._

 **Evolution of complex traits**